 Matthew Sweeney was born in Lifford, Co.
 Donegal, Ireland in 1952.
 He moved to London in 1973 and studied at the Polytechnic of North London and the University of Freiburg.
 After living in Berlin and Timisoara for some years, he returned to Ireland and now lives in Cork.

 His poetry collections include A Dream of Maps (Raven Arts Press, 1981), A Round House (Raven Arts Press, 1983), The Lame Waltzer (Raven Arts Press, 1985), Blue Shoes (Secker & Warburg, 1989), Cacti (Secker & Warburg, 1992), The Bridal Suite (Jonathan Cape, 1997) and A Smell of Fish (Jonathan Cape, 2000), Selected Poems (Jonathan Cape, 2002), Sanctuary (Jonathan Cape, 2004), Black Moon (Jonathan Cape, 2007), The Night Post: A Selection (Salt, 2010); and three from Bloodaxe, Horse Music (2013), Inquisition Lane (2015) and My Life as a Painter (2018).
 Black Moon was shortlisted for the T.S.
 Eliot Prize and for the Irish Times Poetry Now Award.
 Horse Music won the inaugural Pigott Poetry Prize in association with Listowel Writers’ Week, and is a Poetry Book Society Recommendation.
-He has also published editions of selected poems in Canada (Picnic on Ice, Vehicule Press, 2002) and in Germany (Rosa Milch, bilingual trs.
-Jan Wagner, Berlin Verlag, 2008) and Hund und Mond (Hanser Berlin, 2017).
+He has also published editions of selected poems in Canada (Picnic on Ice, Vehicule Press, 2002) and and two translated by Jan Wagner in Germany, Rosa Milch (Berlin Verlag, 2008) and Hund und Mond (Hanser Berlin, 2017).